northsilverSpecter/untitledCityBuildingGame/README.md

 It is a godot game about building a city, reminisces SimCity 2000 but in a 3d space.

 ### As of now, the project's abandoned as to move to Love2d in favor instead of Godot.
-Tally Ho!
+Tally Ho Godot!

 -----------------------------------------------------------\